ramonszo/zuck.js/README.md

 ## Limitations
 On mobile browsers, video can't play without a user gesture.
-So the script try to play audio only when user click to see a next story.
+So the script tries to play audio only when the user clicks to see the next story.
-When the story is playing automatically, the video is muted, but an alert is displayed to user click to hear audio.
+When the story is playing automatically, the video is muted, but an alert is displayed so the user may click to turn the audio on.

-Link on stories opens in new window too.
-This behaviour occurs because most websites blocks to be embeded on iFrames.
+Stories links opens in a new window too.
+This behaviour occurs because most websites are blocked on iframe embedding.

 ### Compatibility